Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 Remote Teams, Digital Tools, and New Communication Gaps

-Remote teams and hybrid work environments have made communication tools more central — and more dangerous.
+Remote and hybrid work environments have made communication tools central and more fragile at the same time.

-Digital communication increases efficiency but reduces context.
-Without intentional communication strategies, misunderstanding increases.
+Digital communication increases efficiency but strips context.
+Without intentional relational clarity, misunderstanding multiplies.
 Remote teams are especially vulnerable to:

 • Communication gaps